CDRT/docs/bios/settings/thinkcenter/power.md

 <details><summary>After Power Loss</summary>

 Whether the system will stay on after AC power is removed and then restored.

-One of 3 possible options:
+Options:

 1. **Last State** - return to the previous state.
 Default.
 2. Power Off - remain off.